find your perfect postgrad program

 How To Become A Vet

-Ask children what they want to be when they grow up, and vet might be the most popular answer of all.
-Of these, however, only some have the combination of empathy, immense skill and perseverance that it takes to become a veterinary surgeon.
-It is a highly rewarding job, but also a highly demanding one.
 Most people would balk at the idea of performing surgery on a human, but imagine a human that cannot tell you what hurts or give you any information, and imagine that each human had its own separate anatomy that you had to study and be fully informed on, and you have some idea of the difficulties facing those who have to diagnose and treats our pets and livestock.

 Find a postgraduate program in VETERINARY SCIENCE

-Postgraduate study is not only advised for aspiring vets: it is essential if not mandatory.
-To remain a member of the RCVS, all vets are expected to undertake 105 hours of what is called Continuing Professional Development on a rolling basis every three years, an average of around 30 hours a year.
+How to become a vetPostgraduate study is not only advised for aspiring vets: it is essential if not mandatory.
+You must be registered with the Royal College of Veterinary Surgeons (RCVS) to practise veterinary surgery, and to remain a member of the RCVS all vets are expected to undertake 35 hours of Continuing Professional Development every year.
 Although elements such as private study, mentoring and attending conferences count towards this development, many find that the most rewarding way to keep up to date with their CPD requirements is to undertake postgraduate courses and degrees that combine training, research and study.

-Further from the CertAVP, qualified vets might consider taking more structured masters or doctorate degrees, allowing them to teach and conduct cutting-edge research alongside their practice.
+As an alternative to the CertAVP, qualified vets might consider taking more structured masters or doctorate degrees, allowing them to teach and conduct cutting-edge research alongside their practice.
 From preventing disease outbreaks amongst cattle to understanding important genetic processes in animals that can lead to huge strides towards curing certain human diseases, veterinary research is an incredibly noble pursuit that improves the welfare, safety and health of countless animals and humans every single year.
 All the RCVC-approved universities offer their own specific options, so are worth researching further depending on your particular specialities and skills.

 Whether you are applying for undergraduate or postgrad veterinary programs, or looking for further ways to complete your Continuing Personal Development requirements, work experience is an absolute must.
-Candidates for degree programs must demonstrate an interest in veterinary work through some work in some form of animal-based field to be seriously considered for a place.
+Candidates for degree programs must demonstrate an interest in veterinary work through work in some form of animal-based field to be seriously considered for a place.
 Usually this would be in general practice, but there is also interesting work to be done in areas you might not consider, such as government agencies like the Food Standards Agency and in commerce and industry.
-All of these offer internship and work experience programs, so are worth considering.
+All of these fields offer internship and work experience programs, so are worth considering.

-As for those looking to complete their CPD, work experience is just one of the activities you can complete to meet your 105-hour target.
+As for those looking to complete their CPD, work experience is just one of the activities you can complete to meet your annual 35-hour target.
 Whether this means working on a new project in a department or group outside of your regular practice or more formal work experience like secondments to new workplaces is up to you, depending on what you would find most rewarding as a source of professional development.

-Scott is a vet who studied at the RVC.
+Vet student case studyScott is a vet who studied at the RVC.
 As part of his CPD work, he has begun the ‘A’ module of his CertAVC via distance learning, and is looking forward to the options to specialise that it will provide him as he progresses through it.
-“My family always had horses” Scott reminisces, “so I’d really love to take some of the equine modules and hopefully become a specialist in them”.
-He also says that he is considering entering into research in the future, but for the most loves the chance he has to study alongside the general practice that he loves.
+“My family always had horses,” Scott reminisces, “so I’d really love to take some of the equine modules and hopefully become a specialist in them”.
+He also says that he is considering research in the future, but for the most loves the chance he has to study alongside the general practice that he loves.

 Find a postgraduate program in VETERINARY SCIENCE

-Related Articles
+Related articles

 Top 10 Veterinary Medicine Masters Degrees In The UK & Europe